When is the last day I can drop a course without penalty?

 Post Graduation & Career Options

 Can I work as a Pharmacist after graduating with a B.S. in Pharmaceutical Sciences?

 - No, in order to become a Pharmacist, you must complete a PharmD from a certified Pharmacy School.
 However, a B.S. in Pharmaceutical Sciences from UCI will prepare you for graduate degree programs in medicinal chemistry, chemical biology, structural biology, pharmacology, pharmaceutics, and many other disciplines at the interface of chemistry and biology.
 This degree will also prepare you for application to professional degree programs such as pharmacy, medical, or dental school.

-- Pharmaceutical Science graduates with a B.S are in a strong position to move directly to research or entry-level positions in pharmaceutical or biotechnology companies.
-They're employed as researchers at universities, as regulatory scientists for agencies like the Food and Drug Administration (FDA), and as researchers at national laboratories such as the National Institutes of Health (NIH), just to name a few.
+- Pharmaceutical scientists can pursue a variety of jobs.
+They are employed by pharmaceutical companies.
+They work as pharmacists, doctors, and as researchers and professors at universities, as regulatory scientists for agencies like the Food and Drug Administration (FDA), and as researchers at national laboratories such as the National Institutes of Health (NIH).